oonqt/MBCord/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Error**
 * Attach the most recent log.
 Logs can be found by right clicking the tray application and clicking "Show Logs".
-You might want to give it a quick scrub just in case to make sure there isn't any personal information such as server addresses or credentials
+Although it does its best to remove any, it's a good idea to give the logs a quick scrub to ensure there aren't any credentials/addresses

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]